 (photo credit: AP)

-FBI Director Robert Mueller on Monday defended the agency's use of informants within US mosques, despite complaints from Muslim organizations that worshippers and clerics are being targeted instead of possible terrorists.
+FBI Director Robert Mueller on Monday defended the agency's use of informants within US mosques, despite complaints from Muslim organizations that worshipers and clerics are being targeted instead of possible terrorists.

 "We don't investigate places, we investigate individuals," Mueller said during a brief meeting with reporters in Los Angeles.